 6. WikiWealth SWOT Analysis Generator

 This is a great tool for business owners who aren't sure where to start on their SWOT analysis.
 You can view explanations of each SWOT statement and add comments to each section.
-Business owners and their teams can prioritize different items by up voting or downvoting them.
+Business owners and their teams can prioritize different items by upvoting or downvoting them.
 If your business still needs more resources, there are more than 4,000 SWOT reports from other companies you can view as examples or even work from.

-7. IvoryResearch SWOT Analysis Generator
+7. Ivory Research SWOT Analysis Generator

-IvoryResearch provides a SWOT Analysis Generator that can walk you through the steps for creating your report.
+Ivory Research's SWOT Analysis Generator walks you through the steps for creating your report.
 Similar to WikiWealth's version, Ivory provides users with the ability to select strengths, weaknesses, opportunities and threats from a preselected list.
 Ideally, these items will help you brainstorm other ideas specific to your business.

 Once you've filled out all four categories, Ivory provides the option to have one of its writers draft a professional SWOT analysis specific for your business.
-While the generator is free, this service is not.
+While the generator is free, the service is not.
 The Ivory service isn't geared toward design, but it could be a good starting point for your SWOT analysis.

 8. Microsoft Office or G Suite

 Sometimes the best tools are the simplest ones.
-For brainstorming strengths, weaknesses, opportunities and threats, Microsoft Office or G Suite programs provide the necessary tools for creating a SWOT analysis.
+For brainstorming strengths, weaknesses, opportunities, and threats, Microsoft Office or G Suite programs provide the necessary tools for creating a SWOT analysis.
 After all, most of the time working on a SWOT analysis should be spent brainstorming and thinking critically about your business.
 You can use Google Sheets or Excel to make a quick list and then work with another program to design the diagram for handouts or a presentation.

 Cost: Packages vary based on your business's subscription.

 No matter which tool you use, try to design and draft diagrams that are easily digestible and professional if they're going to be shared with the entire company or clients.